 Thermal Technology Systems

-Recover up to 35% more oil from your wells with our portable and barge-mounted steam generator systems.
-Used in over 70% of projects worldwide, these Enhanced Oil Recovery (EOR) systems ensure the highest possible return for the lowest total project cost.
-Our unique EOR generators have a rapid start-up and load out response, with a compact design and higher fuel efficiency that helps you lower your overheads.
+Utilizing Nakasawa’s Enhanced Oil Recovery (EOR) steam generators recover up to 35% more oil from your mature wells with our portable and barge-mounted steam generator systems.
+Used in over 70% of projects worldwide, Enhanced Oil Recovery (EOR) systems ensure the highest possible return for the lowest total project cost.
+Our unique EOR steam generators have a rapid start-up and loadout response, with a compact design and higher fuel efficiency that helps you lower your overhead cost.
 As with all Nakasawa products, you can be confident of top-tier manufacturing standards and safety allowances.
 If you’re looking to get the most out of your wells, look no further than our steam generators.

 Ways of Application

 Barge Mounted Systems

 - The raw water is pumped under pressure in to the three phasw water tank, which seperates water from oil and sand.